ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 nence, at a time when I was sole con­
 stituent member of my own body, and
 that I have adhered to it through all
-time, I owe it to mry mother.
+time, I owe it to mry mother.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_hogan_ver01:data:sn85059862:00514157376:1859112801:0524/pct:5.561459,81.644659,13.766383,14.018172/!600,600/0/default.jpg"/>
 </td>